petrosgk/aisera_nlp_project/README.md

 ### Results

 We split the dataset into train and validation sets.
 Validation set is a withheld 10% of the dataset.
-We train the model for 100 epochs and we validate every epoch.
+We train the model for 50 epochs, and we validate every epoch.
 Our performance evaluation metric is the accuracy with which the model can predict the start a<sub>s</sub> and end a<sub>d</sub> tokens of the answer span in the context, relative to all the context tokens.